0L1v3DaD/ps5-webkit-autoloader/README.md

 ### ⚙️ Not jailbroken yet

-This is the classic WebKit way of getting in, but served from your own PC instead of a third-party DNS host:
+If you aren't jailbroken yet, you'll need to host the exploit locally on your PC for the initial setup:

 1. Download `webkit-autoloader-host.py` (or the Windows `.exe`) from the [Releases](https://github.com/itsPLK/ps5-webkit-autoloader/releases) page.
 2. Run it on a PC on the same network as your PS5.